 The wonderful complex of buildings at Nano Nagle Place form a rich architectural assemblage.
 The triangular wedge of land upon which it sits appears in early maps of Cork.
 We are not sure when it came into the possession of the Nagle family but when they passed it to Nano Nagle and she in turn passed it to her community, the function and shape of the site were set to prevail.

-The oldest remaining building is the convent that Nano Nagle built for the Ursuline Sisters in 1771.
+Within the bounds of this site lie the footprints of Nano’s first schools and Presentation Convent.
+Her convent for the Ursuline Sisters built in 1771 still stands at the heart of the site, in use by the Presentation Congregation since 1827.
+In the context of Penal Ireland, and in the mid 18th century, a single woman commissioning, financing and building at such a scale makes this blue Georgian box more extraordinary than its modest exterior may suggest.
 Recent research has shown that many early design details remain, perhaps specified by Nano herself.
 The Ursuline Sisters thrived here and built extensions to that original building in 1775, 1779, and 1790.
 When the Ursulines moved to Blackrock in 1825 the buildings were passed to the Presentation Sisters (who had been living in another convent built by Nano, the site of which is closely mapped by the current blue Presentation Convent on Douglas Street).